Virtual-World-RE/NeoGF/gcmtool/README.md

 gcmtool.py --unpack source_gcm.iso optional_dest_folder
 ```

 Pack **source_folder** in the default new GCM/iso file _source_folder.iso_.
 If optional_dest_file.iso is specified we pack in _optional_dest_file.iso_.
 If one of the files or system files contains length change we have to use --rebuild-fst command before packing.
+If the dol is duplicated in the FST use --disable-ignore to allow shared dol space.
 ```
 gcmtool.py --pack source_folder optional_dest_file.iso
 ```